deorz/Yatube-for-Yandex/README.md

 #### Description:

 This is a social network for blogs.
 There you can create your personal page and then post everything you want.
+Now you can operate with it through API.